anacweeks/anacweeks.github.io/_pages/media.md

 ---
 **Interviews and media coverage**

+Dean, Grace and Mallory Moench.
+BBC News. "[Why more women carry the 'mental load' - and how couples can share it](https://www.bbc.co.uk/news/articles/c24j1r45r49o).
+6 September 2026.

 Elsesser, Kim.
 Forbes. "[What The Latest Research Reveals About Mothers’ Careers And Pay](https://www.forbes.com/sites/kimelsesser/2026/05/04/what-the-latest-research-reveals-about-mothers-careers-and-pay/)."
 4 May 2026.

 Tagle, Andee and Mika Ellison.
 NPR. "[Want to lighten your mental load?
 First, let go of these gender myths](https://www.wypr.org/wypr-arts/2026-04-21/want-to-lighten-your-mental-load-first-let-go-of-these-gender-myths)" 21 April 2026.